abdominal muscle

 Lie on your back & place the arms next to the body (straight).
 Lift both legs & keep them straight while moving them upwards & down the opposite way.

 If there is a gap between the floor & the back, raise the upper body to round out the back.
-You can then lean on the elbow & place them next to the body to holding the weight.
+You can then lean on the elbow & place them next to the body to hold the weight.

-20 seconds or 20 reps, 10 each side.
+20 seconds or 20 reps, 10 on each side.

 10.Sit-ups: